Skip to Main Content

 • Be treated with dignity and respect

-• Have her privacy and confidentiality maintained
+• Have their privacy and confidentiality maintained

 • Be provided explanations about tests, and clinic and office procedures